Table of Contents[Hide][Click to Show]

-Unfortunately, store-bought cream of mushroom soup has a variety of problematic ingredients, including:
+Unfortunately, most store-bought cream of mushroom soup has a variety of problematic ingredients.
+Offenders include:

 - Vegetable oil: chemically processed, high in polyunsaturated fatty acids, and potentially harmful on a cellular level

 - Modified food starch: A highly processed starch that contains maltodextrin (often used as a name to hide the presence of MSG)

 - Monosodium glutamate: A food additive and excitotoxin that may interfere with natural neurotransmitter production